rtl251/PLANNING/README.md

-A program that would be able to search for sold listings and save the data in a csv file would prove useful to users would wish to track the sales history of a particular item for periods beyound 2 months, as this functionality currently isn't available.
+A program that would be able to search for sold listings and save the data in a csv file would prove useful to users would wish to track the sales history of a particular item for periods beyond 2 months, as this functionality currently isn't available.

 The program will prove successful if